ZewoGraveyard/Docs/HTTP.md

 }
 ```

 > **Warning**: Don't confuse the *body* stream with the *transport* stream.
-The *body* stream is used to send/receive binary data in the HTTP message body.
-While *transport* stream is the raw stream of binary data sent/received from the client and server.
+The *body* stream is used to send/receive binary data in the HTTP message body. *Transport* stream is the raw stream of binary data sent/received from the client and server.
 After you upgrade you can use the *transport* stream to communicate in any other protocol you want.

 ## Response